bt3gl/building_blog/content/linux_intro.md

 Tags: Linux, Python, Unicode, tr, ifconfig, ssh, netcat, Stripe

- Being a Linux user is, above all, a *life style*.
+ Being a Linux user is, above all, a *lifestyle*.
 Interestingly, more and more people have been joining this community, keeping it dynamic and organic.

- Linux has been in my life since my high school years and  I'm still constantly inspired by the fact that it has not lost any of its appeals.
+ Linux has been in my life since my high school years, and I'm still always inspired by the fact that it has not lost any of its appeals.
 There is always something new or deeper to be learned.
 Linux is *the* tool for those who choose to spend their excess of curiosity flying around bytes.

 With the novice in mind, this blog post is my introduction to the Linux machinery, containing some of my favorite tricks.
 I hope you enjoy this exciting adventure of taking control of *The Machine*.

-**Disclaimer I**: Keep in mind that the truly way for mastering Linux is making the **man** and **help** pages in the command line your best friends:
+**Disclaimer I**: Keep in mind that the true way for mastering Linux is making the **man** and **help** pages in the command line your best friends:

 ```
 $ man <COMMAND>
 ```

-**Disclaimer II**: The Linux distributions I'm current using are Fedora and Kali (Debian-based).
+**Disclaimer II**: The Linux distributions I'm currently using are Fedora and Kali (Debian-based).
 You should be comfortable exploring several distributions until you find your favorite.
-You should definitely aim to go beyond Ubuntu.
+You should aim to go beyond Ubuntu.

 **Disclaimer III**: This guide is written for [bash](http://www.gnu.org/software/bash/).
 I encourage you to go further and search for your favorite shell.

 ------